bastienmoulia/ngx-overlay/apps/docs/src/tooltip/index.md

 ## Basic Usage

-The `ngxo-tooltip` component uses the `interestId` input property to create a tooltip that can be attached to any element with the same `interestfor` attribute value.
+The `ngxo-tooltip` directive uses the `interestId` input property to create a tooltip that can be attached to any element with the same `interestfor` attribute value.
 The tooltip will be displayed when the user hovers over the element.

 {{ NgDocActions.demo("TooltipDemoComponent") }}